 Listening to the views of children, young people and the workforce is a central element in understanding how to improve child-safe practice.
 Findings from the Children’s Safety Studies research project will inform further research, policy development and child-safe strategies.

 The methodology for the Children’s Safety Studies was originally developed to inform the work of the Royal Commission into Institutional Responses to Child Sexual Abuse.
 It informed their assessment of the effectiveness of prevention programs.

-In 2014 to 2015, we were part of a consortium that developed and deployed the Australian Survey of Kids and Young People survey (ASK-YP) for the Royal Commission Advisory Group.
-The consortium included ACU, Griffith University and Queensland University of Technology.
+In 2014 to 2015, we worked with our partners, Griffith University and Queensland University of Technology, to develop an understanding of how children perceive safety and consider it within institutional contexts.
+Together we developed and deployed the Australian Survey of Kids and Young People survey (ASK-YP) for the Royal Commission Advisory Group.
 Survey scales were validated by Monash University, University of South Australia and ACU.

 The survey was informed by focus groups with children and young people.
 It aimed to gauge the extent to which institutions met the safety needs identified by children and young people.
 The survey was conducted online and completed by 1480 children and young people across Australia.
 We presented the findings in a report, ‘Taking us seriously: Children and young people talk about safety and institutional responses to their safety concerns’.